What is Customer Onboarding?

 The importance of customer onboarding

-Avoidable churn typically occurs with clients that fit your business model, but don’t understand the value proposition of your product or service.
+Reducing avoidable churn is also critical to ongoing success.
+Avoidable churn typically occurs with clients who fit your business model but don't understand the value proposition of your product or service.
+You can significantly reduce this churn by delivering an effective onboarding experience.

 Customer onboarding best practices